UAE Dirham Strength Against a Fluctuating Euro

 - Posted by: Uwe Hohmann

-- Categories: Europe, Middle East
+- Categories: Middle East, Europe

 The recent dip of the Euro (EUR) to a two-month low against the United States Dollar (USD) following the European Central Bank’s decision to maintain interest rates has important implications for businesses and investors in the UAE.
 The direct link between the US Dollar (USD) and UAE Dirham (AED), due to the AED’s peg to the USD, means that shifts in the EUR/USD exchange rate are mirrored in the EUR/AED rate.
 Here’s how this affects the financial landscape from your UAE business perspective.